rrmenon10/ADAPET/README.md

 # ADAPET #

-This repository contains the official code for the paper: "Improving and Simplifying Pattern Exploiting Training" (link coming soon).
+This repository contains the official code for the paper: "[Improving and Simplifying Pattern Exploiting Training](https://arxiv.org/abs/2103.11955)".

 The model improves and simplifies [PET](https://arxiv.org/abs/2009.07118) with a decoupled label objective and label-conditioned MLM objective.